Kuuuube/Misc_Scripts/scripts_and_programs/jp_number_converter/README.md

 ## Notes

-- Currently only conversion to hiragana is supported.
+- Currently conversion to hiragana and kanji are supported.

 - Decimals and fractions are not supported.